Azure/azure-sdk-for-js/design/experimental-new-features-in-modular.md

 Basically, the `./beta` subpath exists when we want to use stable version SDK with `./beta` to get more publicity to our experimental features. and it disappears once we have prepared for the GA or we decide to not process with this experimental features.
 If we have both service side features and client side features under the `./beta` subpath, it will get removed when both of them are GA.   **Customers should not rely on the `./beta` subpath for long term support**.

 It is important to note that the lifecycle of experimental features on the service API side depends entirely on the service team.

 However, scenarios where a service feature remains in preview for an extended period without any official announcements regarding its GA status or deprecation are worth to think about.

-For experimental features on client side new features, it depends on how complex we want to design it.

 ## Client-Side Experimental Features Considerations

-1. **Experimental Features Frequency**:
+1. **Frequency**:
-  How common will the client-side experimental features happen will have impact on how complex we want to design it in the codegen side.
-The current design intention is that client side features should not be a common event.
+  The current design intention is that client side features should not be very common.

 1. **Changes to Code Structure**:
   It's important to note that some features may require code structure change compared with the non-experimental code.
-For instance, in the context of the previous track2 SDK, Modular itself can be considered an experimental feature.
-This implies that within the same packages, the stable code and experimental code may provide very different code structures or user experience.
+For instance, in the context of the current track2 SDK, if we think Modular as an experimental feature, we can see that the stable code and experimental code may provide very different code structures or user experience.

 1. **Impact on Common Dependencies**:
   It's very likely that experimental features can rely on newer common dependencies used by the stable code.
 If such case happens, we should use one latest version of the common dependencies as much as possible.
 If it turns out we can not use one common version dependencies, we could leverage the following configuration.